aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 What do we know?
 How can we ask Dafny about such things?
+`assert` statements are how we declare what we believe is true at a particular point in the code.
-`assert` is how Dafny will tell you what it believes to be true.
+But Dafny will also tell you whether it agrees.
 Most languages have a way for you to do "console log debugging" where you make changes, run the code, and check the output.
 `assert` is a way to do something similar in Dafny.